rso136/Week13-FriendFinder/README.md

 Description: Friendway is a node application intended to demonstrate jquery and express.js proficiency.
 Personality matches in this application are fictional.

-The technologies utilized in this application is as follows:
+The technologies utilized in this application are as follows:

 - Node.js
 - Express.js